rr-/szurubooru/API.md

     style can be either `gravatar` or `manual`. `manual` avatar style requires client to pass also `avatar` file - see [file uploads](#file-uploads) for details.
-If the rank is empty and the user happens to be the first user ever created, they're granted highest available rank, becoming an administrator, whereas subsequent users will be given the rank indicated by `default_rank` in the server's configuration.
+If the rank is empty and the user happens to be the first user ever created, become an administrator, whereas subsequent users will be given the rank indicated by `default_rank` in the server's configuration.

 ## Updating user
 - **Request**